anbox-cloud/discourse-docs/tut/getting-started-dashboard.md

 [note type="information" status="Important"]Not all Android apps are compatible with Anbox Cloud.
 See [How to port Android apps](https://discourse.ubuntu.com/t/port-android-apps/17776) for more information.[/note]

 Choose an [instance type](https://discourse.ubuntu.com/t/application-manifest/24197#instance-type) that is suitable for your application.
 If your instance is equipped with a GPU and your application requires the use of the GPU for rendering and video encoding, select an instance type with GPU support like `g4.3`.
-For other instance types, the container will use a GPU if available or software encoding otherwise.
+For other instance types, the instance will use a GPU if available or software encoding otherwise.

 ![Add an application](https://assets.ubuntu.com/v1/2ccd2c00-gs_dashboard_add_application.png)